 This recipe uses my favorite protein ice cream as the base.
 From there, you’re just coating the bars in chocolate and topping them with your favorites.

-Coconut milk: for these homemade ice cream bars, you’ll need a can of full-fat coconut milk.
-Make sure to pop it into the fridge overnight so that it gets extra hard, and drain all the water from it before blending.
+- Coconut milk: For these homemade, dairy-free ice cream bars, you’ll need a can of full-fat coconut milk.
+Make sure to pop it into the fridge overnight so that it gets extra hard and drain all the water from it before blending.
 This is what replaces the sweetened condensed milk in a traditional ice cream recipe.

-Collagen powder is what gives this homemade ice cream a protein boost!
-Collagen powder is the cleanest form of protein means that this protein ice cream is also great for kids.
+- Collagen powder: Collagen is what gives these ice cream bars a protein boost!
+Quality collagen powder is the cleanest form of protein and something I actually give to my kids too.

-Coconut oil: This is what will make the shell of the homemade ice cream bars harden up (just like in these magic shell recipes).
+- Coconut oil: This is what will make the shell of the homemade ice cream bars harden up (just like in these magic shell recipes) as coconut oil changes texture once cooled.
+So, it cannot be substituted with another oil.

 Expert Tips